Runtime Analysis of the SMS-EMOA for Many-Objective Optimization: Introduction

 We recall that the original \NSGA needs at least exponential time to optimize the \momm problem, which is a special case of \mojzj with gap size $k=1$.
-Since the \SMS employs non-dominated sorting, but replaces the crowding distance in the original \NSGA by the hypervolume contribution, our result in a similar fashion as the analysis of the \NSGAthree in \cite{WiethegerD23} suggests that the general approach of the \NSGA is suitable for many-objective optimization and that it is only the crowding distance as tie-breaker which is not appropriate for more than two objectives.
+Since the \SMS employs non-dominated sorting, but replaces the crowding distance in the original \NSGA by the hypervolume contribution, our result in a similar fashion as the analysis of the \NSGAthree in \cite{WiethegerD23,OprisDNS24} suggests that the general approach of the \NSGA is suitable for many-objective optimization and that it is only the crowding distance as tie-breaker which is not appropriate for more than two objectives.

 We then analyze whether the better performance of the \SMS on the bi-objective \ojzj problem achieved via a new stochastic population update \cite{BianZLQ23} extends to the $m$-objective \mojzj problem.
-Unfortunately, we shall observe that only a speed-up of order at most $2^{k} / \mu$ is obtained, which is $\Theta(1)$ when $m$ is large, e.g., $m>k$.
+Unfortunately, we shall observe that only a speed-up of order at most $\max\{1,2^{k} / \mu\}$ is obtained, which is $1$ when $m$ is mildly large, simply because $\mu \ge M = (2n/m - 2k + 3)^{m/2}$.

 On the positive side, we show that the advantage of heavy-tailed mutation is preserved.
 We analyze the \SMS with heavy-tailed mutation on the \mojzj benchmark and prove that a speed-up of order $k^{0.5+k-\beta}/e^k$ is achieved.
-This is the same speed-up as observed for single-objective and bi-objective \jump problems~\cite{DoerrLMN17,ZhengD23ecjC}.
+This is the same speed-up as observed previously for single-objective and bi-objective \jump problems~\cite{DoerrLMN17,ZhengD23ecj,DoerrQ23tec}.
 We note that this is the first theoretical work to support the usefulness of heavy-tailed mutation in many-objective optimization.

 Finally, since so far the performance of the \SMS was only analyzed on the bi-objective \ojzj problem~\cite{BianZLQ23} (and, in a work~\cite{ZhengLDD24} parallel to this, on the not overly prominent DLTB benchmark), we conduct mathematical runtime analyses of the \SMS also on the two most prominent bi-objective benchmarks \omm and \lotz.
 We prove that the \SMS finds the Pareto fronts of these benchmarks in an expected number of at most $2e(n+1)n(\ln n+1)$ iterations for \omm and at most $2en^2(n+1)$ for \lotz.
 These are the same asymptotic runtimes (in terms of fitness evaluations) as known for the GSEMO and the \NSGA.